Recovering the geometry of a flat spacetime from background radiation: Stability of the frequency function

 \begin{remark} Proposition \ref{pr:weakly} makes it clear that the reason why $\iota_v^k$ does not converge to $\iota$ is the fact that $\Delta u$ is not concentrated on the singularity, whereas $\Delta u_k$ vanishes outside the singularity.
 This remark will lead us below to introduce the notion of domain of dependence with flat boundary, where this problem is excluded.
 We will then prove (Theorem \ref{stability:thrm}) that, for domains of dependence with flat boundary, the convergence does hold.
 We will then show in Section \ref{ssc:bounds} that, without this hypothesis, although the sequence $\iota_v^k$ do not converge to $\iota_v$, it does have a limit, and this limit differs only by bounded factor (attained in the example presented above) from $\iota_v$. \end{remark}

 We conclude this section with a simple remark.
-In the example above we have seen a sequence of domains of dependence $D_n$ which converges to a domain $D$, but for which the corresponding sequence of intensities $\iota^n_v$ does not converge to the intensity $\iota_v$ of $D$.
+In the example above we have seen a sequence of domains of dependence $D_n$ which converges to a domain $D$, but for which the corresponding sequence of frequency functions $\iota^n_v$ does not converge to the frequency $\iota_v$ of $D$.
 However, in it is clear that

-This estimate holds in general and is a consequence of two facts: \begin{itemize} \item The intensity functions $\iota_\epsilon^n$ of the surfaces of $H_\epsilon\subset D_n$ converge to the intensity function of the $H_\epsilon\subset D$. \item The intensity function of any domain is the infimum of the intensities of its surfaces $H_\epsilon$ of constant cosmological time. \end{itemize} We include a proof of the first statement for the sake of completeness.
+This estimate holds in general and is a consequence of two facts: \begin{itemize} \item The frequency functions $\iota_\epsilon^n$ of the surfaces of $H_\epsilon\subset D_n$ converge to the frequency function of the $H_\epsilon\subset D$. \item The frequency function of any domain is the infimum of the frequency functions of its surfaces $H_\epsilon$ of constant cosmological time. \end{itemize} We include a proof of the first statement for the sake of completeness.